LeweC/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

     marker.color.b = 0.0f;
     marker.color.a = 1.0;   // Don't forget to set the alpha!

-    //only if using a MESH_RESOURCE marker type: marker.mesh_resource = "package://pr2_description/meshes/base_v0/base.dae";
+    // only if using a MESH_RESOURCE marker type: marker.mesh_resource = "package://pr2_description/meshes/base_v0/base.dae";

     marker.lifetime = rclcpp::Duration::from_nanoseconds(0);